lauracosgrove/p8105_final-project/report.md

 Additional Analysis
 -------------------

-It's necessary to have a working copy of a Postgres MIMIC database in order to execute the additional analysis.
+It's necessary to have a working copy of a Postgres MIMIC database in order to execute the database queries for the additional analysis, but I'll write and reread the CSVs in this document so that the knitting works for those who don't set up the database.
 The working code is reproduced here:

 ### Database Setup